19/2/2024

 PHASED MASTER PLAN VISION

-In order for utilities to meet the future needs and desires of the site, a concrete and phased master plan vision for heat and cold production and distribution on campus was developed.
+In order for utilities to meet the future needs and desires of the site, a concrete and phased master plan vision for heat and cold generation and distribution on campus was developed.
 The premise of the master plan is to provide a sustainable and energy-efficient energy infrastructure.
 This means an infrastructure based entirely on renewable sources that can be consistently applied in all new and existing buildings.
-The rollout of this infrastructure in the existing hospital will take place in phases, thus making the hospital and the entire site sustainable step by step.
+The rollout of this infrastructure in the existing hospital will take place in phases and will make the hospital and the entire site sustainable step by step.
 Ultimately, the hospital will be able to abandon its current partly fossil-based heat production.

 During the development of this master plan, great attention was also paid to the operational security of the hospital.
 Design guidelines for the building designers were drawn up so that each subproject, both of the new buildings and the planned renovation projects, can be consistently included in the overall energy master plan for heating and cooling.